The Night Manager and London Spy

 And because every self-respecting billionaire needs some arm candy, there’s the striking 6’3″ Jed with the killer wardrobe and a secret.

-Meanwhile, Angela Burr (played with more awesomeness by Olivia Colman) our tenacious, heavily pregnant, beleaguered spy is desperately trying to follow the twisty goings on while also dealing with high level corruption within the ranks of the British government and intelligence service and being thwarted at every turn.
-She’s a trooper that one!
+Meanwhile, Angela Burr (played with even more awesomeness by Olivia Colman) our tenacious, heavily pregnant, beleaguered spy is desperately trying to follow the twisty goings on while also dealing with high level corruption within the ranks of the British government and intelligence service and being thwarted at every turn.
 Her earthy, grounded nature and snarly contempt and derision for all the people she must deal with, plays as a nice counterpart to the languid ennui and arrogance that seems to be held in such high esteem by the rich and powerful.

-Ben Whishsaw as Danny is wonderful.
-Jim Broadbent, as Danny’s much older friend is brusque and bitter as an ex intelligence officer, tossed out for being gay.
+Ben Whishaw as Danny is wonderful.
+Jim Broadbent, as Danny’s much older friend is brusque and bitter as an ex- intelligence officer, tossed out for being gay.
 He has frequently taken care of Danny in the past, but he plays the role with an almost imperceptible menace that makes you uncertain as to which side he falls on.
-Charlotte Rampling is luminous as always in a role that is eerily chilly.
+Charlotte Rampling is luminous in a role that is eerily chilly.
 All this is set against a jangly discordant soundtrack that plays a pretty big roll in the show.